manashmandal/WorkshopIoTRoboticsKUET2k17/index.md

     <h2>Department of EEE, 2K12</h2>

     <p>
       Manash has been working with embedded systems for 3 years now.
 He has keen interest in firmware development and linux device driver writing.
-He is more interested in learning probabilistic programming, bayesian reasoning, gaussian process, inferential statistics and computational statistics, feature engineering, dimensionality reduction algorithms and convex optimization.
+He is more interested in learning probabilistic programming, bayesian reasoning, gaussian process, inferential statistics and computational statistics, markov chains, hidden markov models, feature engineering, dimensionality reduction algorithms and convex optimization.
 He knows <code>C/C++, Python, Java, JavaScript, R and a bit of MATLAB</code>.
 He uses GitHub/git services on a daily basis.
 Currently he is using deep learning methodologies for solving various problems from Bangla Natural Language Processing to Speech Recognition.
 In free time he watches movies/tv-series or writes technical articles.
 He is also an avid reader.
     </p>
   </div>
 </div>